philippinespire/pire_ssl_data_processing/README.md

 * Leave Max kmer coverage = 1000
 * Submit (takes only few minutes)

 Complete the following table in your Species README.
+You can copy and paste this table straight into your README (no need to enclose it with quotes, i.e. a code block) and just substitute values.
 You'll have to calculate the average
 ```sh
 Genome stats for Sgr from Jellyfish/GenomeScope v1.0 k=21
 stat	|min	|max	|average